brofrain/leptos-animate/README.md

   - a custom function returning `Future` that is being awaited

-  - hook on `onfinish` event on each present [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation) for the element
+  - hook on `finish` event on each present [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation) for the element

 Animating elements leaving the DOM works in a similar fashion: